What’s the average pay for a speech–language pathologist?

 - But do note that while this will help, it's not perfect.
 For example, Medicaid reimbursement rates don't align with local cost of living, but are better predicted by local politics, and this DOES impact local wages for SLPs.

-Where can I find the MOST ACCURATE data on SLP pay?
+Where is the MOST ACCURATE data on SLP pay?

 We’ve spent many months digging into this and found that there are only two (reasonably) reliable resources for SLP salary data: